advantageous/reakt/README.md

 Java is not single threaded, meaning that two bits of code can run at the same time, so the design of this promise and streaming library takes that into account.

+There are three types of promises:
+* Callback promises
+* Blocking promises (for testing and legacy integration)
+* Replay promises (allow promises to be handled on the same thread as caller)

+Replay promises are the most like their JS cousins.
+Replay promises are usually managed by the Reakt `Reactor` and supports environments like Vert.x and QBit.
+See the wiki for more details on Replay promises.

 It is common to make async calls to store data in a NoSQL store or to call a remote REST interface or deal with a distributed cache or queue.
 Also Java is strongly typed so the library that mimics JS promises is going to look a bit different.
 We tried to use similar terminology where it makes sense.

-Events and Streams are great for things that can happen multiple times on the same object — keyup, touchstart, user action stream from Kafka, etc.
+Events and Streams are great for things that can happen multiple times on the same object — keyup, touchstart, or event a user action stream from Kafka, etc.

 With those events you don't really care about what happened before when you attached the listener.

-But often times when dealing with services you want to handle a response with a specific next action, and a different action if there was an error or timeout from the responses.
+But often times when dealing with services and data repositories, you want to handle a response with a specific next action, and a different action if there was an error or timeout from the responses.
 You essentially want to call and handle a response asynchronously and that is what promises allow.

 This is not our first time to bat with Promises.
 QBit has had Promises for a few years now.
 We just called them CallbackBuilders instead.
-We wanted to use more standard terminology and wanted to use the same terminology and modeling o projects that do not use QBit.
+We wanted to use more standard terminology and wanted to use the same terminology and modeling on projects that do not use QBit like Conekt, Vert.x, RxJava, and reactive streams.

 At their most basic level, promises are like event listeners except:

 A promise can only succeed or fail once.
 A promise cannot succeed or fail twice, neither can it switch from success to failure.
 Once it enters its `completed` state, then it is done.